 - Bus protocol for child devices for services implemented as device drivers

 Host devices are managed by the Bluetooth system service.
 The service allows only one bt-host to be accessed for service requests at a given time.
 This bt-host is represented as the "active Adapter". control.fidl provides a management interface to designate an active adapter when multiple adapters are present.

-bt-host devices implement the host.fidl management library to communicate with the Bluetooth system service.
+bt-host devices implement the host.fidl protocol to communicate with the Bluetooth system service.